clickstream/clickstream-rb/README.md

 ## Disclaimer

-This is an alpha release and it is untested with Sinatra, it is tested with Rails 3 only.
+This is an alpha release, it is untested with Sinatra and Rails 3 only.
 UI to explore sessions will be completed later (ETA: 2013'Q2).

 ## Author